warpspeed6/aws-health-check/README.md

-# aws-health-slack
+# aws-health-slack (Specially to know about issues like IAM, R53 Error Rates)
 Holds code and Cloudformation Teamplate for AWS Health Events to Slack Lambda Function.
-PHD or Personal Health Dashboard does not provide Issue Notifications hence this work!
+PHD or Personal Health Dashboard does not provide Issue Notifications hence the need!

 # What it does
 This parses the health feed and uses DynamoDB as checkpoint before sending a message to Slack channel.